Sex industry: Prostitution

 Some men and women may travel away from their home to engage with local prostitutes, in a practice called sex tourism, and can have a variety of different socio-economic effects on the destinations.
 Male sex tourism can create or augment demand for sex services in the host countries, while female sex tourism tends not to use facilities that are specifically devoted to that purpose.
 Like tourism in general, sex tourism can make a significant contribution to local economies, especially in popular urban centers and places particularly known as sex tourism destinations.
 Sex tourism may arise as a result of stringent anti-prostitution laws in a tourist's home country, and although it may contribute to the destination economy, it can create social problems in the host country.

 Prostitution is extremely prevalent in Asia, particularly in Southeast Asian nations such as Indonesia, Malaysia, Philippines, and Thailand.
 Due to the longstanding economic instability of many of these nations, increasing numbers of women have been forced to turn towards the sex industry there for work.
 According to Lin Lim, an International Labour Organization official who directed a study on prostitution in Southeast Asia, "it is very likely that women who lose their jobs in manufacturing and other service sectors and whose families rely on their remittances may be driven to enter the sex sector."
 The sex industry of some destinations has consequently grown to become their dominant commercial sector.
 Conversely, the sex industry in China has been revived by the nation's recent economic success.
 The nation's liberal economic policies in the early 1980s have been credited with revitalizing the sex industry as rural communities rapidly expand into highly developed urban centers.
 A typical example of this can be found in the city of Dalian.
 The city was declared a special economic zone in 1984; by the twenty-first century what had been a small fishing community developed an advanced commercial sector and a correspondingly large sex industry.
 A large portion of China's sex workers are immigrants from other Asian nations, such as Korea and Japan.
 In spite of these circumstances, most Asian countries do not have strong policies regarding prostitution.
 Their governments are challenged in this regard because of the differing contexts that surround prostitution, from voluntary and financially beneficial labor to virtual slavery.
 The increasing economic prominence of China and Japan have made these issues a global concern.
-As a result of Southeast Asia's lax policies regarding prostitution, the region has also become a hotbed for sex tourism, with a significant portion of this industry's clients being North American or European.
+As a result of Southeast Asia's lax policies regarding prostitution, the region has also become a popular part of the world for sex tourism, with a significant portion of this industry's clients being North American or European.